ccxt/ccxt/README.rst

 The list above is updated frequently, new crypto markets, altcoin exchanges, bug fixes, API endpoints are introduced and added on regular basis.
 See the `Manual <https://github.com/kroitor/ccxt/wiki>`__ for details.
 If you don't find a cryptocurrency exchange market in the list above and/or want another exchange to be added, post or send us a link to it by opening an issue here on GitHub or via email.

-The library is under MIT license, that means it's absolutely free for any developer to build commercial and opensource software on top of it, but use it at your own risk with no warranties, as is.
+The library is under `MIT license <https://github.com/kroitor/ccxt/blob/master/LICENSE.txt>`__, that means it's absolutely free for any developer to build commercial and opensource software on top of it, but use it at your own risk with no warranties, as is.

 Developer team is open to collaboration and available for hiring and outsourcing.
 If you're interested in integrating this software into an existing project or in developing new opensource and commercial projects we welcome you to read our Public Offer.